 Stances of Faiths on LGBTQ Issues: Roman Catholic Church

 The Roman Catholic Church is the largest Christian denomination in the world, with approximately 1.2 billion members across the globe.
 With its origins in the earliest days of Christianity, the Church traces its leadership––in the person of the Pope––to St. Peter, identified by Jesus as “the rock” on which the Church would be built.

-The Catholic Church in the United States numbers roughly 78 million members, and is organized in 33 Provinces, each led by an archbishop.
+The Catholic Church in the United States numbers over 70 million members, and is organized in 33 Provinces, each led by an archbishop.
 Each bishop answers directly to the Pope, not to an archbishop.
 Those Provinces are further divided into 195 dioceses, each led by a bishop.
 At the base of the organizational structure are local parishes, headed by a pastor, appointed by the local bishop.
 The Conference of Catholic Bishops in the United States meets semi-annually.

 As part of a global organization with its institutional center at the Vatican, the Catholic Church in America is shaped by worldwide societal and cultural trends.
 It is further shaped by leadership that is entirely male, with women excluded from the priesthood and thus from key leadership roles.